niwinz/niwibe-site/content/blog/2015-03-08-error-handling.md

 A little summary:

-- If your language allows construct a expesive way to handle, this may be the most expressive one.
+- If your language allows construct am expesive way to handle, this may be the most expressive one.
 - This approach not uses bad practices and not uses the goto.
 - Unexpressive languages like golang tends to be completely unnecessary more verbose.